 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, high blood pressure, or if you are on a low-sodium diet.
+- Tell your doctor if you are breastfeeding, if you have kidney disease or high blood pressure, or if you are on a low-sodium diet.

 Possible Side Effects While Using This Medicine: